rmhc logo

 Families are added to the wait list the day they require a room.
 We are happy to accept post-dated referrals and applications.
 However, we receive referrals daily and can never really know what each day will bring.
 Families are placed in priority sequence first by inpatient, then by outpatient care, then by clinic visit.
 We then prioritize by distance, with families living furthest away being the highest priority.
 The priority list may change daily as new families are referred to Ronald McDonald House.

 If you are requesting accommodations – a medical referral must be completed.
+You can find more information on the referral process here: Referral Process

 Frequently Asked Questions?